 Since March 4, 2013, green card seekers who are not eligible to adjust status within the U.S. and face significant waits abroad due to their unlawful presence have had another option: applying for a provisional waiver of unlawful presence (also known as the "stateside" waiver).
 For more information on who qualifies for this waiver, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”

-Some immigrants have been skeptical of this rule change and many wonder whether they should provide their names and addresses to U.S. Citizenship and Immigration Services (USCIS) and admit to living in the U.S. without lawful status.
+Some immigrants have been skeptical of this rule and many wonder whether they should provide their names and addresses to U.S. Citizenship and Immigration Services (USCIS) and admit to living in the U.S. without lawful status.
 Rest assured that in most cases, the potential benefit of obtaining a green card without waiting outside the U.S. for several years will outweigh the risks of applying.
-Read on for more detailed information about risks in applying for this new immigration relief.
+Read on for more detailed information about risks in applying for this form of immigration relief.